Keyboard shortcuts

 Motivation

-Fixed-step quadrature methods use the same subinterval size everywhere, which is inefficient when the integrand is smooth in most of the domain but has rapid variation or near-singularities in a small region.
-Adaptive quadrature automatically concentrates function evaluations where the integrand is hardest to approximate, achieving a target accuracy with fewer total evaluations.
+Fixed-step quadrature methods allocate function evaluations uniformly across the interval, which is wasteful when the integrand is smooth almost everywhere but has rapid variation or near-singularities in a small region.
+Adaptive quadrature automatically concentrates evaluations where the integrand is hardest to approximate, achieving a target accuracy with fewer total evaluations than any fixed-step rule of the same order.

 Example